TheCodeDestroyer/angular-bookmark-app/README.md

 angular-bookmark-app
 ====================

-PhoneGap application written with AngularJS
+Bookmark mobile application written in AngularJS for PhoneGap